With over 4.5 billion worldwide in 2021, social media has become an important communication channel with a critical role for brands.

 They are likely to be interested in reading about work, sales, skill development, or enhancing their knowledge.

 A direct product pitch or sales announcement won’t fit this space.
 Instead, you should relate your update, sale, or product to their day-to-day activities, thoughts, or concerns.

-LinkedIn can be an ideal B2C social media marketing channel for your brand if your target audience is a working professional, highly-educated, and 30-55 years of age.
+LinkedIn can be an ideal B2C channel for your brand if your target audience is a working professional, highly-educated, and 30-55 years of age.